nissbran/azure-open-ai-demos/src/indexer/README.md

 # Swapi Indexer

-Application used to index the Swapi api with Azure OpenAI and Azure Search.
+Application used to index the Swapi api with Azure OpenAI and Azure AI Search.

 ## To run